PathwayCommons/ctd-to-biopax/README.md

 	                          can use special values: 'defined', 'undefined', and 'null') [optional] -x,--interaction <arg>   structured chemical-gene interaction file (XML) [optional]
+     Note: the input data files can be compressed, e.g. CTD_genes.csv.gz

 If you want to test the converter though, you can download small (old) example files from [goal2_ctd_smallSampleInputFiles-20140702.zip](https://bitbucket.org/armish/gsoc14/downloads/goal2_ctd_smallSampleInputFiles-20140702.zip).